AP Friday Evening Youth ALL Summer Camp

 Go to apvball.net and click “Information” then “payment schedule.”
 All clubs are connected by an umbrella organization called USAV but each is independent and has different fees.

 YES!
 This year we continue to have our 11s teams.
+10s and 11s will play together. the teams will be separated by levels of competency.
 In the past we have allowed 10s and 11s to try-out for 12s teams.
 If they made a team they would have been placed on a 12s team that their skill level was appropriate for.
 This year the 11s that do not make an 11s team will be placed on appropriate 12s team, if possible, as we have done in the past.

 When does the season start and end?